 Open Tuesday to Saturday from 9 a.m. to 5 p.m.

 Take a free tour of the site of the first documented gold find in the United States.
 Gold panning is available for $3 per person April 1 through October 31.
 There are also trails, outdoor exhibits, monuments, historic structures, and picnic facilities.
-Special events are held throughout the year, which can either be attended for free or with a small fee.
+Special events are held throughout the year, some with a small fee.

 Throughout Charlotte in May